Naifcx47350/Nc4-gacha-fetch/README.md

 The coloured line with git branch, timing, RAM, and the rest. **No logo rolls** - whatever appears when you open a tab today keeps appearing, including nothing at all.

-Best if you like your current startup screen, or don't want a picture every time. → [details](powershell/prompt/README.md)
+It is the preferred option if you like your current startup screen, or don't want a picture every time. → [details](powershell/prompt/README.md)

 #### 3 - Fetch only